Course applications are now being accepted.

 - Documentary filmmakers moving from short-form to their first feature-length project.

-Course enrollment is capped at 50 participants per session, with a participant to advisor ratio of no more than 12 to one.
+Course enrollment is approximately 50 participants per session, with a participant to advisor ratio of 12 to one.
 To apply, you must be prepared to work with a documentary project you plan to produce and/or direct.

 The course will be held live in our virtual classroom.
 All sessions are recorded for registered participants who are unable to attend live.